bmcgonag/mailbox_notification/README.md

 ## Software you'll need
 - this repository (specifically the .sh and .service files).
 - Ntfy - a cli tool for sending notifications to various services. https://ntfy.readthedocs.io/en/latest/
-- A Raspberry PI (zer w preferred, but any wifi capable pi can work).
+- A Raspberry PI (zero w preferred, but any wifi capable pi can work).
 - A battery power supply
 - A wifi signal that can be picked up from wherever this is placed.
 - A magnetic switch that can work with a Normally Open circuit.